Kejoko/Pic-A-Day-Aligner/README.md

 Done:
 - JFrame for ease of use and more intuitive user input
-- Implemtation of method to input many image files
+- Implementation of method to input many image files